 Ultrasound is widely used these days as it is painless and safe to adults, children and foetuses.
 There are no side effects such as the ones associated with radiation.

 During the ultrasound scan, the sonographer rests a small probe over the skin.
-This probe produces sound waves i.e pulsations that travel through the tissues.
+This probe produces sound waves i.e. pulsations that travel through the tissues.
 Some of the sound waves are being reflected back to the transducer and the computer analyses the returning echoes and produces the image on the screen.
-It is the same principle with the sonar the navy uses.
+It is the same principle as the sonar the navy uses.

 Ultrasound is being used to image mostly solid organs such as liver, kidneys, uterus and ovaries, muscles and blood vessels and babies in the womb.

 It has, however, limited value in organs such as lungs, bone, stomach and bowel/colon.